 Lakeshore Willows is located in Wainfleet, Ontario.
 They grow about 30 varieties of willow which they offer as cuttings, living rods, and dried willow for basketry.
 Lene Rasmussen is a native of Denmark and she has been inspired by many of the willow growers and basket makers in Denmark.
 Lene is another grower that brings the experience of basketry and working with willows to her business.
 Great website with lots of photos and information.

-Of course we hope you will return and buy willow cuttings from Dunbar Gardens.
 If you do buy from one of these other mail order willow nurseries, let them know how you found them!